Musculoskeletal Dry Needling BRISBANE

 -

-Dry needling is based on musculoskeletal science and targets muscle trigger points, while acupuncture is rooted in traditional Chinese medicine and focuses on energy flow (Qi).
+Dry needling uses a fine needle and is based on musculoskeletal science, targeting muscle trigger points to relieve muscular pain.
+In contrast, traditional acupuncture is rooted in Chinese medicine and focuses on restoring energy flow (Qi) throughout the body.

 -

-Most people feel minimal discomfort, though a twitch response or mild soreness may occur as the muscle releases tension.
+Most people experience minimal discomfort during dry needling treatment.
+A twitch response or mild soreness can occur as the muscle releases tension after the needle insertion, but it typically resolves quickly.

 -

-The number of sessions depends on the severity of your condition.
-Some people feel relief after one session, while others may need multiple treatments.
+The number of dry needling sessions depends on the severity and nature of your condition.
+Some people feel relief after just one session, while others may benefit from multiple treatments combined with manual therapy for long-term recovery.

 -